 “They coulda killed you.”

-Not so strange, Nick told himself, two spaced-out druggies trying to kill me over a car key.
-Maybe they’ve been stressed out fifty or five hundred times before, so it started feeling to them like fifty hundred multiplied by five hundred.
-In their addled crack-brains they were imagining themselves getting even with me for snitching fifty thousand keys.
+Not so strange, Nick thought, two spaced-out druggies trying to kill me over a car key.
+Maybe they’ve been strung out to the max fifty or five hundred times before, so it started feeling like fifty hundred multiplied by five hundred.
+In their addled crack-brains they were getting even with me for snitching fifty thousand keys.

 “Besides,” Nick said, “Jaylene was afraid she’d lose her home.
 Anything but that.”

 “And the fat lady wanted Jaylene?
 She was jealous?”
 Al asked.
 “C’mon.”

 Al offered a hand and pulled Nick up.
 They were standing side by side when Jaylene and the other lady showed up again.
 “You lied to her,” Jaylene spat.